-Some key differences between the UK and America: we Brits spell aluminium correctly and they eat arugula, we have a monarchy and they load washing machines from the top.
-Despite our differences though, we've lived in relative harmony as brothers divided only by 5,000 miles of water, striding through history to a point where Swedes watch American sitcoms dubbed in Swedish and Americans devour American remakes of Swedish dramas.
+Some key differences between Europe and America: we spell aluminium correctly and they eat arugula, we have a monarchy and they load washing machines from the top.
+Aside from rape, pillage, and the Cold War, we've lived in relative harmony as brothers divided only by 5,000 miles of water, striding through history to a point where Swedes watch American sitcoms dubbed in Swedish and Americans devour American remakes of Swedish dramas.

 Something, though, still divides us.
 Something major.
 Something that's rift-widening.
 Something we can't ignore any longer.
 Our brash transatlantic cousins have one up on us: they know how to use male voices in house records.